CameronS2005/rpi3-openwrt/README.md

 execute the setup script for the second time; ./setup.sh

+!!
+IF PART TWO FAILS RERUN IF IT KEEPS FAILING YOU CAN EITHER REBOOT OR DO /etc/init.d/network restart (both should fix it!) (part2 will also fail if you misconfigured your wifi!)

 Wait until opkg and all config installs finish!

 When it Says "Press Enter When Finished Installing AdGuard!" go to http://openwrt:3000 and finish the Adguard install via the web-gui